HR

 1. The Grievance must clearly state:

-b. the employee's requested resolution;
+b. the employee's requested resolution.

-2. Time Period for Filing
+2. Time Period for Filing:

 a.
-The Human Resources Director, or designee, will review the Grievance and any information necessary to determine whether sufficient grounds exist to find that the Decision Maker's action was reasonable and in compliance with policy.
-Both the employee and the Decision Maker are required to participate in this process.
+The Human Resources Director, or designee, will review the Grievance and any additional information accessible to the Human Resources Director necessary to determine whether the decision was based on an error or not supported by the evidence, specifically pursuant to Section IX (A).
+Both the employee and the Decision Maker are required to participate in this process, including but not limited to, providing additional information, answering questions, and communicating with the Human Resources Director.

 1. If the decision is to reverse or modify the Decision Maker's action, the decision will outline all actions that must be taken in order to resolve the Grievance.